Lord Michael Grade of Yarmouth CBE

 Additionally, Calum holds a number of voluntary positions within the fundraising sector and is passionate about empowering and developing the voice and skills of young people.

 Calum is a life-long Charlton Athletic fan and season ticket holder, and when younger spent many a summer on CACT's holiday football courses.
-Calum is a member of the Marketing and Fundraising sub-committee and the Equality, Diversity and Inclusion and Safeguarding sub-committee.
+Calum is a member of the Marketing, Fundraising & Communications sub-committee and the Equality, Diversity and Inclusion and Safeguarding sub-committee.

 Martin Griffiths CBE